If we were having coffee, I would tell you that today I celebrate my two years’ blogging anniversary and that I was

 I want to mention another of my other blogger friends writes about his Dutch uncle who disappeared in KZ camps.
 His blog research is ready to become a book.
 The blog is called Mogromo.
 Like Ian, he is searching his background in family tragedies during wartime.

 I too have worked with the effects of my parents’ lives during the war on my life.
 I know I still have to practice on speaking up and to dare let my points of view come out with a clear voice and not in fear or anger.
 So much was suppressed in my childhood as my father couldn’t cope with noise or conflict.

-I will end by a recommendation to read another blogger lbeth1950 with her blog Nutsrok who also writes about her family stories in a humorous and moving way.
-She is a really a good writer as so many of you who write in your own language.
+I will end with a recommendation to read another blogger lbeth1950 with her blog Nutsrok who also writes about her family stories humorously and movingly.
+She indeed a good writer as so many of you who write in your own language.